snoyberg/posa-chapter/warp.md

 if necessary and terminates by itself when the connection is closed by the peer.
-It is also killed by the dedicated user thread for timeout if a significant amount of data is not received in a specified period.
+It is also killed by the dedicated user thread for timeout if a significant amount of data is not received for a certain period.

 ## Performance of Warp

 Before we explain how to improve the performance of Warp, we would like to show the results of our benchmark.
-We measured throughput of `mighty` 2.8.2 (with Warp x.x.x) and nginx 1.2.4.
+We measured throughput of `mighty` 2.8.2 (with Warp x.x.x) and `nginx` 1.2.4.
 Our benchmark environment is as follows:

 - One "12 cores" machine (Intel Xeon E5645, two sockets, 6 cores per 1 CPU, two QPI between two CPUs)